chevere/docs/packages/router.md

 # Router

+Namespace `Chevere\Router`

 ![Router](../src/packages/router/router-logo.svg)

-The `Chevere/Router` package provides a strict, strong typed router for HTTP requests.
+The Router package provides a strict, strong typed router for HTTP requests.

 ::: tip 💡 Router introduction
  Read [Router for PHP](https://rodolfoberrios.com/2022/12/07/chevere-router/) at Rodolfo's blog for a compressive introduction to this package.